HR management platform

 3. Prioritise authenticity as much as possible.
 Highlight stories from employees, customers and other industry folk.
 Don’t shy away from using details like names, settings and positive outcomes.
 The more relatable your story is, the more your audience will respond.

-4. Whether you are using Facebook, a blog, Twitter, direct mail or even a billboard, use the strengths of your channel to tell your story appropriately.
+4. Whether you are using Facebook, a blog, Twitter, direct mail marketing or even a billboard, use the strengths of your channel to tell your story appropriately.
 From two words to 140 characters, create a story that’s shareable across your channel of choice.

 5. Give your stories credibility.
 “No one says facts and figures should be completely eliminated from your storytelling,” Aaker says.
 “When data and story are used together, audiences are moved both emotionally and intellectually.”